Visual-Studio-Coder/Recap/README.md

     - Unfortunately, as an indie developer, I can't afford to provide free AI access for everyone.
 However, Google, a very generous company, offers powerful AI tools for developers at no cost.
 All you need to do is input the key.
 If you need help adding the key, feel free to contact me or submit an issue!

 ## Contributing
-We welcome contributions from the community.
-Please read our [contributing guidelines](CONTRIBUTING.md) for more information.
+Recap welcomes contributions from the community.
+Please read the [contributing guidelines](CONTRIBUTING.md) for more information.

 ## License
 This project is licensed under the Apache Version 2 License - see the [`LICENSE`](https://github.com/Visual-Studio-Coder/Recap/blob/master/LICENSE) file for details.